RJamesJers/Deep-Feedforward-Neural-Network-and-Text-Analytics/README.md

 # Deep Feedforward Neural Network and Text Analytics
 ### Practical Machine Learning - Assignment 2

-2 Part project split into:
+2 part project split into:
 ### 1. Using a Deep Neural Network to classify images of text
 Tasks undertaken:
 - Reshaping + Rescaling Data